MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/inline-actions.md

  In a **Table** control, you can drag and drop the fields to change the order they appear in the table.

-In a **Form** control, if you choose a new data source, you’ll be prompted to replace the data cards.
-When you confirm this option, it removes any customizations and generate a new form with fields corresponding to the new data source.
+In a **Form** control, if you choose a new data source, you are prompted to replace the data cards.
+When you confirm this option, it removes any customizations and generates a new form with fields corresponding to the new data source.

 The **Data** and **Fields** buttons are always available in the inline actions to update the data used in the gallery or **Table** control.